Should Kerberos login happen without interaction?

 I understand now there's stuff happening on the client-side (that autlogin.js thing) but this shouldn't interfere (in my opinion) with what's displayed on the login page, especially not disturbing the expected flow and having to select a different tab to enter credentials.

-#6 Updated by Benjamin Dauvergne over 4 years ago
+#6 Updated by Benjamin Dauvergne about 5 years ago

 - Status changed from Fermé to Nouveau